DarhylBorcelis/Game_developer-/Readme.md

-# **Echoes of Another World – Full, Easy-to-Understand Version (Updated)**
+# **Echoes of Another World**

-Kairo wakes up on a soft meadow, sunlight on his face.
+Kairo wakes up on a unfamiliar place, sunlight on his face.
 He has nothing—no weapons, no tools, and no memory of how he arrived.
 Yet, a strange certainty fills him: he knows he is here for a reason, even if he can’t remember the details.
 A faint pulse of purpose drives him forward.

 A glowing fragment of light floats nearby.
 He can: